saferGPMLE/saferGPMLE/README.md

 * `pkgcomp` provides a framework for comparing several Python toolboxes, as exemplified by Table 1 in the article.

-* `safergpy` (currently empty) will provide a framework for producing the other results of the article, and in particular the results presented in Section 5.
+* `safergpy` provides a framework for reproducing the other results of the article, and in particular the results presented in Section 5.